-If you’re looking to improve your child's coding skills or wondering how to get them programming experience, and no matter if they're just getting started or working on becoming a better programmer, this handy guide is sure to help you on your way!
+If you’re looking to improve your child's coding skills, this handy guide is sure to help you on your way!
+No matter if they're just getting started or working on becoming a better programmer, check out these easy steps!

-Many parents are, quite rightly, interested in getting kids started with coding early in their development.
-We’re all about that here at iD Tech!
+Many parents are interested in getting kids started with coding early in their development.
+And we’re all about that here at iD Tech!

 6 Steps to Improving Coding Skills Today